DPotoyan/Chem324/_sources/ch03/note01.md

 $$
 \frac{\partial^2 \Psi(x,t)}{\partial x^2} = -\frac{p^2}{\hbar^2} \Psi(x,t) = -\frac{2m(E - V)}{\hbar^2} \Psi(x,t)
 $$
-- This equation where variable of time is absent is **time-independent schordinger equation.** We are going to explore in depth later.
+- This equation where variable of time is absent is **time-independent schordinger equation.** Will come back to it shortly.
-- **Join time and spatial parts** we have expressed the kinetic energy via difference between total and potential energies $K = E-V$.
-Then we eliminated energy $E$ from both equations.
+- **Joining time and spatial parts** by expressing the kinetic energy as a difference between total and potential energies $K = E-V$ and eliminating $E$ we get:

 :::{admonition} **Time-Dependent Schrödinger Equation**
 :class: important